 WHY ARE WHALES ENDANGERED?

 Whales are endangered from a variety of threats, most of which are the direct result of human activities.
-Historically, a number of the large whale species were hunted almost to extinction by commercial whaling.
+In the past century, many of the large whale species were hunted almost to extinction by commercial whaling though some of those species are now recovering now the the hunts are banned in many areas of the world.

 Today some of these whale populations are stable or slowly increasing while others continue to decline.
 Of the 13 "Great Whale" species, 7 of them are currently classified as endangered or vulnerable.